 We also encountered issues with the RoboForm Apple app.
 Logging into apps and sites with a password already on file was hit and miss.
 When it worked, it did so quite smoothly.
 But when we tried to get RoboForm to capture a fresh password, it was having none of it.
 Despite typing in email and code character by character, the software didn’t even notice.

 RoboForm on web browser and extensions

 The RoboForm website experience strikes us as a little bit odd.
 On the one hand, the plain-looking interface seems like it should be easy to work with.
 But on the other, obvious options seem to be missing or out of sight.

 The user can easily see and edit existing passwords and identities.
 But we couldn’t find an easy way to create new identities from the website.
-Either the capability is very well hidden or simply not there.
+The capability is very well hidden.

 Still, you can overcome this by using the RoboForm browser extension.
 Once installed, it typically sits to the right of the URL window.